SHOP

 4. Add sorghum, stock, salt, pepper and half of the rosemary.

 5. Close the pressure cooker and set to pressure cook for 45 minutes on high.
 Allow to naturally loose pressure (about 10 minutes).
-Plate and drizzle around the edge with a small amount of chili oil (a little goes a long way), sprinkle with parmesan cheese and reserved rosemary.
+Plate and sprinkle with parmesan cheese and reserved rosemary.

 Stovetop method: (2 hours total time)